Rocking the Classics in Asheville

 “Asheville is a musical oasis between Nashville and Atlanta,” says David Whitehill, executive director of the Symphony.
 “We have an ecosystem here that is steeped in a rich music culture that includes guitars and drums, Moog synthesizers, Mozart, Bluegrass, Indie Rock and Jazz.
 This combination can’t help but produce great music.”

 Evidence of this is in the Symphony’s latest project – a recording album that shows the depth and breadth of Asheville’s musical community.
-What began as a soundtrack for an upcoming documentary on the noted North Carolina philanthropist Julian Price has grown into a series of recording sessions with the Symphony and local musicians.
+What began as a soundtrack for an upcoming documentary on the noted North Carolina philanthropist Julian Price grew into a series of recording sessions with the Symphony and local musicians.

 For chamber music lovers, there’s no shortage of opportunities to hear some of the world’s outstanding musicians, beginning with Asheville’s resident repertory ensemble Pan Harmonia.
 The quintet can be found performing in intimate spaces across the state and hosting Chamber Chats that explore the work of the artists performed during their season.